- When are applications due?

 - How safe is Nepal?

-This is dependent upon where you are in Nepal.
-There is a monsoon season that runs roughly from June through September.
+This is dependent upon when and where you are in Nepal.
+There is a monsoon season that runs roughly from June through September throughout the country.
 A few rare rains may fall in early October, but by and large that is the start of the dry season.
 October is one of the best months of the year, with deep blue skies and cooler days and nights.

-In Kathmandu the mercury can soar to 30°C or 86°F, in the valley to 40°C or 104°F in lower elevations.
+In Kathmandu the mercury in the summer can soar to 30°C or 86°F, in the valley to 40°C or 104°F in lower elevations.
 In the winter, daytime temperatures can still reach 20°C or 68°F, but temperatures fall to freezing after nightfall.

 Please check with your local travel health departments.
 The general list is as follows: